Assassin1771/BLOG-APP/FOP.md

    Comment:- Name, Email, Comment
    Post:- Title, Slug, Excerpt, Content, Image, Post, Relations(Author, Categories)

-# CREATING CONTENT
+### CREATING CONTENT

-1. Go in the content section and start adding some entries.
+Go in the content section and start adding some entries.

+##### NOTE

-Note: In order to add images, go into asset section in side bar.
+In order to add images, go into asset section in side bar.